hahahappyboy/Semantic-Image-Synthesis-of-Anime-Characters-Based-on-Conditional-Generative-Adversarial-Networks/README.md

 # Semantic Image Synthesis of Anime Characters Based on Conditional Generative Adversarial Networks

-**Abstract**: The goal of semantic image synthesis is to generate realistic images from semantic label images.
-However, current state-of-the-art approaches for generating anime characters from semantic images still face challenges, especially in the inability to control the network to generate a specific anime character and in the resulting confusion of texture details in the generated anime characters.
-To address this, we introduce a Generative Adversarial Network for Semantic Image Synthesis of Anime Characters, featuring a conditional generator based on character identity for precise character generation and high-quality colors, as well as discriminators leveraging semantic segmentation and edge detection to enhance texture realism.
-In our experiments, we constructed two new datasets collected from popular anime works, including annotations for semantic images.
+**Abstract**: The goal of semantic image synthesis is to generate realistic images from semantic label maps.
+However, current approaches for generating anime characters from semantic label maps still encounter some issues, particularly the inability to directly generate a specific anime character from the semantic label map, as well as blurred colors and chaotic textures in the generated images.
+To address these issues, we propose a Conditional Generative Adversarial Network for Semantic Image Synthesis of Anime Characters.
+Specifically, in the generator, we propose character identity tensor to control the generation of specified anime characters, and introduce conditional noise to enable the generated images to have natural colors.
+Additionally, we redesign the discriminator as a network based on semantic segmentation and edge detection, which effectively supervises the texture details, guiding the generator to generate images with higher-quality textures.
 Experimental results show the superiority of our proposed method in generating specific and realistic anime characters compared to existing methods.

 <p align="center">
 <img src="figs/result_1.png" >